Pets

 “California is already struggling to take care of the apex predators that we have now, and what’s happened with the wolves has woken people up to the fact that we don’t have enough prey for the predators that we have, and we don’t have the staff for CDFW to manage them,” said Rick Roberti, president of the California Cattlemen’s Association, told SFGATE.
 “And wolves are nothing compared to the grizzly.”

-Other skeptics voiced concern at the possibility of attacks on humans, though those are relatively rare, often take place in the backcountry, and are mostly in defense, particularly when a bear feels her cubs are being threatened.
+Other skeptics the plan to bring girzzlies back to California voiced concern at the possibility of attacks on humans, though those are relatively rare, often taking place in the backcountry in states with grizzly populations.

 Brendan Cummings, conservation director at the Center for Biological Diversity, called fears about attacks on humans and animals “completely overblown.”